una/sass-director/README.md

 ## Node Module

 There is now a node module!
-To install, clone this repo and use the command `npm install -g`.
-Then you can use the following format to build your directories and files: `sass-director <filename> <directory>`.
+To install, either simply type `npm install -g sass-director` or clone this repo and use the command `npm install -g`.
+Then you can use the following format to build your directories and files:

+`sass-director <filename> <directory>`

 For instance, if you are in the home directory and have created a `sass` folder, you can type `sass-director sass/main.scss sass`, or you can simply leave off the directory command when inside of the sass folder: `sass-director my-manifest.scss`.

 TO-DO
 ---